ryleysanden/final/README.md

-This is a starter template for [Learn Next.js](https://nextjs.org/learn).
+This is the final project for CSCI331: Web Development Group Members: Lauren Gamber, Ryley Sanden, Nick Harrington

+Topic: Art selling and porfolio website made with Next.js